 I didn’t research the genre until after my first day photographing.
 Then I learned that I was late to the ruin art party by about 500 years.
 And I learned that my most serious challenge was not going to be photographic or esthetic—it would be satisfying my attraction to Domino without falling into traps that have bedeviled ruin art since the Renaissance.

-In the hindsight offered by my 21st century perspective, artists’ traditional approaches to ruins didn’t fully satisfy.
-The Neoclassicists often seem gullible in their embrace of Western civilization’s grand narratives.
-They show ruins as indelible monuments to a perfect age.
+Seen in 21st century hindsight, artists’ traditional approaches to ruins often leave me feeling uneasy.
+The Neoclassicists can seem gullible in their embrace of Western civilization’s grand narratives.
+They often show ruins as indelible monuments to a perfect age.
 The Romantics can seem a bit lightweight in the intellect department, rarely questioning the authority of their feelings.
 They imagined ruins as grand symbols that projected fixed meanings.
 Contemporary artists, possibly made complacent by the ease of photography, can seem content to dramatize surfaces, without expressing curiosity toward the underlying stories.
 They often present ruins as esthetic spectacles, or as trophies.

-I find it easy to talk about all these cultural and art-historical thickets.
+I find it easy to write about these cultural and art-historical thickets.
 Avoiding falling into them: not easy.

 Photographers are most at risk, because photography’s strength lies in capturing surfaces and instants—vignettes isolated from time.
-Photographs offer traces of the past and of ongoing processes, but these are usually fraught with ambiguity.
+While photographs offer traces of the past and of ongoing processes, these are typically fraught with ambiguity.
 If we’re to include all the relevant context, much of it will have to come from outside the frame.

 We can perform a certain amount of magic through editing and sequencing; a series of photographs can create an illuminating context for each individual image.
 It can direct attention, develop motifs and ideas, establish rhythms, create expectations, offer surprises.
 But when this isn’t enough—and it often isn’t—we turn to text.